Ill Nino (stylized as ill niño

-- Cluster F-Bomb: 'I just wanna touch you/I just wanna FUCK YOU!'
+- Atomic F-Bomb: 'I just wanna touch you/I just wanna FUCK YOU!'

-- Deathcore: A huge influence on the heavier sounds on Epidemia.
+- Deathcore/Death Metal: A huge influence on the heavier sounds on Epidemia.

 - Genre-Busting: While their core sound is Latin-Nu Metal, they can be quite diverse.
 They have done songs in and draw influences from many different genres, such as Rap Metal ('What Comes Around'), Metalcore ('My Resurrection'), Groove Metal ('Violent Saint'), Alternative Rock ('Me Gusta La Soledad'), Progressive Metal ('2012'), Melodic Death Metal ('Killing You, Killing Me'), Thrash Metal ('The Art of War' (to an extent)), and even Deathcore ('La Epidemia').

 - Groove Metal: Dead New World and Epidemia.